Darwin Core conceptual model

 • Since an Occurrence is a type of Event, it happens at a Location, can be conducted by an Agent, and can participate in an Event hierarchy, all as described in the Event section.

 • Being a special type of Event, an Occurrence has special characteristics in addition to those due to its Event nature.
-Specifically, an Occurrence represents an Event in which there was a direct observation or indirect inference of an Organism existing in a particular state (e.g., exhibiting a behavior) at a particular time and Location and potentially recorded by an Agent.
+Specifically, an Occurrence represents an Event in which there was one of 1) a direct observation of an Organism, 2) or indirect inference that Organism existed, or 3) the absence of detection of any Organism of a given Taxon in a particular state (e.g., exhibiting a behavior, having a particular trait, etc.) during the given time interval at the given Location, potentially recorded by an Agent.

 • An Organism can be present in many Occurrences, each time with potentially different characteristics.